rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematicscombinations-and-permutations-2.md

 can use this to calcualor the avaliable choices in your head

+* Always calculate Permutations First

 *  Identify if repetition allowed

     * If repetition allowed, use N^r to calculate base permutation
     * If repetition is not allowed, used N! to calculate base permutation

-* Revise the number up or down, if needed.
+* If need combiniation results, revise the number up or down, if needed.

 couple scenarios: